Group Fairness by Probabilistic Modeling with Latent Fair Decisions

 \paragraph{Generating Data} We generate data by constructing a fair PC $\PC_{true}$ to represent the ``true distribution'' and sampling from it.
 The process that generates biased labels $d$ is represented by the following (conditional) probability table:

 Here, $S=1$ is the minority group, and the unfair label $D$ is in favor of the majority group: $D$ is more likely to be positive for the majority group $S\!=\!0$ than for $S\!=\!1$, for both values of fair label $D_f$ but at different rates.
-The sub-circuits of $\PC_{true}$ over features $\Xs$ are randomly generated tree distributions, and their parameters are randomly initialized with Laplace smoothing.
+To evaluate on a wide range of datasets, we randomly generate the sub-circuits of $\PC_{true}$ over features $\Xs$ as tree distributions, randomly initializing the parameters with Laplace smoothing.
 We generated different synthetic datasets with the number of non-sensitive features ranging from 10 to 30, using 10-fold CV for each.

 \paragraph{Results}

 We first test \fairpc, \latentnb, \nlatent\ and \nlatent\ on the generated datasets.
 Figure~\ref{fig:exp-sync} (left) illustrates the accuracy and discrimination scores on separate test sets with fair decision labels.